If you are enthusiastic about sport and have great leadership skills, being a sports development officer would be a great role for you

-A range of training courses is offered by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) in areas such as fitness management and health and safety.
+A range of training courses are offered by CIMSPA in areas such as fitness management and health and safety.
 Continuing professional development (CPD) is also important in the role and CIMSPA provides support to its members in this area.
-A professional development framework is available which allows you to record your CPD and identify skills that can be developed.
-It also offers online CPD courses to help further your knowledge and experience.
+A professional development framework is available, which allows you to record your CPD and identify skills that can be developed.

 Workshops are run through Sports Coach UK in relevant areas such as safeguarding issues and mentoring sports coaches.